tamaskenez/somenewlanguage/doc/design-ideas.md

 - Easy and complete C interop
 - The core language must protect its abstractions.
 Explicit escape hatches may be provided.
 - No undefined behaviour, at least not implicitly.
+- Code should reasonably hint at what is going to happen when executed (no implicit surprising or costly operations).

 ## Non-goals